Reciprocation

 Their tactic was simple.
 Members of their organization would approach an individual at the airport.
 They would then give that individual a flower.
 The Krishna member would say that the flower is of no cost, it’s a gift—completely free.

 Many times, the targeted individual didn’t want to take the flower for several reasons.
-Either their hands were too full with their other baggage or they simply didn’t have time to stop and converse with the giver.
-However, there they were, an unsuspecting passerby who suddenly finds a flower pressed into their hands.
+Either their hands were too full of their other baggage, or they simply didn’t have time to stop and converse with the giver.
+However, there they were, an unsuspecting passerby who suddenly found a flower pressed into their hands.
 They are under no circumstances allowed to give the gift back to the Krishna member, as they are refusing to accept it.

 Now that we’ve discussed what the first principle of persuasion is and how it’s proven, let’s move onto the support.
 Here, we’ll cover three examples of reciprocation in email design—identifying where the principle is being implemented and if it’s working.